Azure/Avere/docs/CustomImageTransfer_GCE2Azure.md

 ```
 vi /etc/waagent
 ```
-Make these changes (I disabled the firewall to simplify the installation):
+Make these changes (the firewall was disabled to simplify the installation and is not required):
 ```
 # Enable instance creation
 Provisioning.Enabled=y